ravendb/bootcamp/src/unit1/lesson5/README.md

 ````

 The `Include` session method changes the way RavenDB will process the request.

-Basically, it will:
+It will:

 * Find a document with the key: `products/1-A`
-* Read its `Category` property value.
+* Read its `Category` property value
-* Find a document with that key.
+* Find a document with that key
-* Send both documents back to the client.
+* Send both documents back to the client

 When the `session.Load<Category>(p.Category);` is executed, the document is in the
 session cache and no additional remote call is made.

-Here is a powerful example of application of this technique in a complex scenario.
+Here is a powerful example of the application of this technique in a complex scenario.

 ````csharp
 var order = session